AntonioFuziy/pyrthon/README.md

 # Pyrthon
-A compiler built for my own programming language based on rednecks
+A compiler built for my own programming language based on rural speech.

 ## EBNF